-Achievement Data
+Achievement Data:

 Achievement data for this school district is based on three years of reading, math and science scores, which represent percent proficient in each area.
-In 2017-2018 the PARCC test was used for assessing academic achievement, and 2019 the TAMALA test was used.

 The data in this section show the schoolwide percentage of students who are at or above proficiency by ethnicity, as measured by the New Mexico assessments, in a three-year time span.